 examples directory and pulled in the

-Thank you to Storm committer Michael G. Noll for his continued work in maintaining and improving the
+Thank you to Apache Storm committer Michael G. Noll for his continued work in maintaining and improving the

-In previous versions of Storm, serialization of data to and from multilang components was limited to JSON, imposing somewhat of performance penalty.
+In previous versions of Apache Storm, serialization of data to and from multilang components was limited to JSON, imposing somewhat of performance penalty.
 Thanks to a contribution from John Gilmore (@jsgilmore) the serialization mechanism is now plugable and enables the use of more performant serialization frameworks like protocol buffers in addition to JSON.

-Special thanks are due to all those who have contributed to Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
+Special thanks are due to all those who have contributed to Apache Storm -- whether through direct code contributions, documentation, bug reports, or helping other users on the mailing lists.
 Your efforts are much appreciated.